 A Guru treats everyone equally.

-Saints, sage, and Gurus are like trees.
+Saints, sages, and Gurus are like trees.
 Trees provide shelter to whoever comes to them, whether a child, man, woman, or animal.
 If you sit under a tree, it will protect you from the sun, and it gives you flowers and fruits.
 It doesn’t matter for the tree, whoever enjoys its fruits.
-It provides to anyone who comes and takes it, be it animals or birds or humans.
+It provides to anyone who comes and takes it, be it animals or birds, or humans.
 Gurus and saints are like that, and it doesn’t matter who comes to them.
-They provide equal teaching, guidance and help to show them the right path in their life.
+They provide equal teaching, and guidance, and help to show them the right path in their life.

 The realization is the purpose of human life.